prattushabw/InstagramClone/README.md

 # Introduction
-The following is my own built-on Instagram, feel free to log in and create a post yourself and use some of the features!
+The following is my own built-on Instagram, where you can log in, create a post, and like and comment on others' posts!

 link to see the video of use: https://vimeo.com/842627640?share=copy